sveltejs/kit/packages/image/README.md

 <Image src="/path/to/your/image.jpg" width={1200} height={1800} alt="An alt text" />
 ```

-`width` and `height` should be the natural width/height of the referenced image. `alt` should describe the image.
+`width` and `height` should be the intrinsic width/height of the referenced image - i.e. the dimensions of the image before styling. `alt` should describe the image.
 All are required.
 The `src` is transformed by calling `getURL` of the `default` provider provided in the `vite.config.js`.

 ### Static build time optimization: